Tax and Home EV Charging Reimbursement

 - A rate for drivers who cannot charge at home and rely on public charging

-Employers should apply the rate that reflects the driver’s normal charging circumstances and use areasonable and consistent methodology.
+Employers should apply the rate that reflects the driver’s normal charging circumstances and use a reasonable and consistent methodology.

 AER provides payroll with a low risk, administratively simple route.
-However, it is a proxy rate and may notreflect actual electricity costs in every scenario.
-Often drivers feel out of pocket.
+However, it is a proxy rate and may not reflect actual electricity costs in every scenario.

 AMAP explained